Quick Facts and Pricing

 The ability to survive and even revel in abusive weather conditions, cold water, lethargic fish tendencies, shortened days and bleak conditions that scream, “stay home” are all part of the magic and legend surrounding winter fish on the fly.
 In reality the quiet solitude, peaceful unhurried pace and dramatic possibilities make this a “must do” experience for serious fly anglers.
 As in most cases the rewards are commensurate with the challenges overcome.
 Rivers on the OP typically are smaller, each with a unique personality.
 The Sol Duc is a different river in many respects that its closely positioned neighbors the Bogachiel, Hoh and Calawah Rivers, technical in every respect.
 Small pocket water holding areas to trees tickling your shoulders while trying to make a cast are all part of a day on the Duc.

 Shorter, switch rods are great here, as long casts are not necessary most of the time.
-Due to its origin in the mountains not starting on a glacier, it is typically the last to blow out and the first to clear, depending on where recent rainfall was concentrated.
+Due to its origin in the mountains but not starting on a glacier, it is typically the last to blow out and the first to clear, depending on where recent rainfall was concentrated.
+Our Sol Duc River steelhead fly fishing guides work hard to ensure an educational and memorable experience whether a novice or expert two handed angler.